 As a result, we added some more options to your sharing settings so that you can use features like interactivity modes and top navigation for the docs intended just for your team!
 To access these new options click "Share" and then select "Publish" at the top of the sharing menu.

-Show sections in top nav: You can give your doc a more website-like feel with top nav
+Show sections in top nav: You can give your doc a more website-like feel with the top nav

-❗️IMPORTANT: If you do not have a domain set up with Coda, the above does not apply; even with discoverability settings toggled off, publishing a doc will still share to the world. ❗
+❗️IMPORTANT: If you do not have a domain (ie. email@example.com) set up as your login with Coda, the above does not apply; even with discoverability settings toggled off, publishing a doc will still share to the world. ❗

 But what if you do want to publish a doc to the web on behalf of your team, or have it listed on your public maker profile?
 Simply toggle the "Discoverable to anyone" switch to "On" and it will be available to anyone with the published linkーwhether they are shared the link directly, find it via search engines, or click it from social media sites where it has been shared.